rumeleazar/FlaskSampleProject/README.md

 4. Make the website responsive (Almost Done)
 5. The website design (Done)
 6. Add the date when the recipe is created and on the comments section (Done)
-7. Deploy on free hosting website (Heroku or Pythonanywhere)
+7. Deploy on free hosting website (Hosted on glitch.com)

 ## ADDITIONAL STUFFS TO IMPROVE THE PROJECT ##
 1. Create an API so the recipes can be accessed by other applications/website
-2. Get data from the API of other websites (Added the random quote generator API)
+2. Get data from the API of other websites (Added the random quote generator API (QuoteGarden: https://pprathameshmore.github.io/QuoteGarden/))

 Note: Still learning about API's